lightrid/F1RaceInfo/README.md

 ### FormulaOne pet-project 🏎
-This is final project on Postindustria School iOS Development course
+This is a final project on Postindustria School iOS Development course

 ## About
 This is a simple app, that uses Ergast API to display current year race winners and search for participants in a given year and with a given position.